Release Date: December 2, 2021 (North America)

 The main highlight of this title was its very likable cast of characters.
 Everyone, including the side characters, was very pleasant, and it was a joy to see them bicker and mingle together.
 Yakumo and Kinka’s one-sided love story was super cute, and I wish to see more of these two if the game ever gets a fandisk.
 None of the LI’s nor side characters were problematic either (though my lopsided brain wished the game had one lol) 😂

 Speaking of LIs, they were all charming so to speak.
-I thought Semi was best boy material since he ranked top in Dairoku’s character poll, but I ended up loving the characters Akuroou and Shiratsuki instead! (´꒳`)♡ Shu’s route was my least favorite since his character just didn’t click for me, and I ended up simping over the side character Orochi instead. (laughs) Hira and Semi were great characters per se, but I thought their romance could’ve been better.
+I initially thought Semi was best boy material since he ranked top in Dairoku’s character poll, but I ended up loving the characters Akuroou and Shiratsuki instead! (´꒳`)♡ Shu’s route was my least favorite since his character just didn’t click for me, and I ended up simping over the side character Orochi instead. (laughs) Hira and Semi were great characters per se, but I thought their romance could’ve been better.

 Do I recommend this game?
 YES